 6. Janod Multi-Play Activity Center

-Use Case: Perfect for families prioritizing natural materials and aesthetics.
-Interior designer and mother Claire from Oxford states: “The wooden construction fits beautifully in our living space while providing hours of engagement.
-My son particularly enjoys the xylophone and shape sorter.
+Claire from Oxford, interior designer and mother, puts it eloquently: “The wooden construction fits beautifully in our living space while providing hours of engagement.
 The quality craftsmanship means it will certainly be passed down to future children.”

 Key Features: